pio2k17/SSE-Frostfall-SKSE64-SkyUI-FIX/README.md

 This is based off the authors temporary fix outlined here: http://www.dracotorre.com/blog/frostfall-se-skse64/ it fixes warmth and coverages values being forced 0 for everything and also not showing up in any of the menus.

-# What you should already have installed:
+# What you should already have installed

 - Campfire 1.11 SE: https://www.nexusmods.com/skyrimspecialedition/mods/667
 - Frostfall 3.4.1 SE: https://www.nexusmods.com/skyrimspecialedition/mods/671
 - SKSE64 Alpha 2.0.6 SE: http://skse.silverlock.org/
 - SkyUI 5.2 SE: https://www.nexusmods.com/skyrimspecialedition/mods/12604

-# Fixing that install to work together:
+# Fixing that install to work together

 First install PapyrusUtil 3.4 SE: https://www.nexusmods.com/skyrimspecialedition/mods/13048/